How struggles with mental health and addictions can help us be the church

 But if we are truly the church, then we shouldn’t need to feel condemned.
 We don’t need to feel guilty or ashamed when we struggle with mental health issues.

-We shouldn’t fear that people will look down on us if we talk openly about these things.
+We shouldn’t fear that if we talk openly about these things then people would look down on us.
 We shouldn’t worry that they’ll think we’re unspiritual.
-We shouldn’t worry that honesty impedes our careers or limits our ministries.
+We shouldn’t worry that honesty will impede our careers or limit our ministries.

-Being assured and certain of this helps prevent struggles from spiralling out of control.
-And it helps us feel confident about getting the support, care, and healing they need.
+Being assured and certain of this, helps prevent struggles from spiraling out of control.
+And it helps us feel confident to get the support and care and healing they need.

 We can allow seasons of difficulty to drive us toward our ultimate source of recovery, comfort, healing, hope, and strength—Jesus Christ.